Pros vs. Cons of Teaching English in South Korea

 Tteok-bokki 떡볶이 (maybe $1-$2)

 This is a popular fast-food dish, especially for Korean children.
 It's stir-fried rice cakes in a red, spicy, and thick sauce.
 Although it's mainly popular with the kids, the kids clearly know what good food is because I loved this stuff and seriously couldn't get enough of it!
-We also often got fried vegetables in that same sauce.
+I also often got fried vegetables in that same sauce.
 Killer and a must-try!

 Bibimbap 비빔밥 (around $6 or so)